joaopnneto/Arca/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Project created with the focus of testing technical knowledge.
+Project created with the intention of testing technical knowledge.

 <p align="right">(<a href="#top">back to top</a>)</p>